 One or all of which might prevent the worst-case scenario turning into a disaster for those around you also.

 Yeah, you could probably do with some of these by now.
 If you have been working for 20 or so years, you hopefully have also been saving into a company pension.

 A quiet word though – your house or business is not a pension unless you know exactly when and for how much you will sell them for?
-Otherwise, you have no idea how much money you will have when it comes to sell and retire on the profits.
+Otherwise, you have no idea how much money you will have when it comes to selling and retiring on the profits.

 Yep, good old pen and paper.
 You could really do with some written goals now, whether they are about money, travel, education, friends and family, lifestyle or romance it’s probably time to set a bit of a direction.

 If you haven’t got any plans and no savings, you might find that these are somehow connected.

 Without a few ideas of your ideal direction, the more significant the chance of drifting in the wrong direction there is.

 If you don’t have and ideas what to spend your money on in the near, medium, and long term, you probably won’t start saving, as you have nothing to spend your savings on.

 How much savings should I have at 40?

 Should you have any savings at all, I hear you say?
 Isn’t having savings showing a lack of imagination on how to spend money?